-The value measures data will provide firms, market commentators and organisations such as consumer groups with common indicators of value across a range of insurance products.
+The value measures data will provides firms, market commentators and organisations such as consumer groups with common indicators of value across a range of insurance products.
 By publishing this information, we aim to create incentives for firms to compete on broader elements of product value than price alone, and to improve the value of the products and services they offer consumers.

 We also use the pilot data to monitor trends in the market.
 For the data that are comparable year on year, we set out some of the high-level comparisons between the 2017 and 2018 data.

 Chart tips: hover over data series to view the data values and filter the data categories by clicking on the legend.